RiceanVlad/Hospital-Management/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

- Hospital-Management is school project about a Java application that allows you to manage a hospital, by adding clinics, sections and pacients and extract information about pacients.
+ Hospital-Management is school project about a Java application that allows you to manage a hospital, by adding clinics, sections and pacients and extract information about pacients and sections in the hospital.

 ### Built With